 In Part 1, we looked at why Amazon will never be an automotive or powersports parts store, and why dealerships already have the advantages customers care about.
 Now it’s time to turn those strengths into an online experience customers can trust.

-Why Dealers Should Build on Shopify or BigCommerce
+Why Dealers Should Build on Shopify

 1. Proven Stability and Performance